nextflow-io/nextflow/docs/getstarted.md

 ## Your first script

-Copy the following example into your favourite text editor and save it to a file named `tutorial.nf`:
+Copy the following example into your favorite text editor and save it to a file named `tutorial.nf`:

 ```groovy
 params.str = 'Hello world!'